 - Glenn Crickett & Catherine van Paassen

 - John and Robyn Fairweather

 Clonal cypress trials were established by the Forest Research Institute (now Scion) between 1994 and 1998 across a range of different regions and locations in New Zealand.
 Clonal cypress forestry was being evaluated as potentially the best option to rapidly deploy improved cultivars, offering breakthroughs in terms of canker resistance, good growth rates, improved form and resilience across a range of sites.

 Clones were measured during November and December 2016 and rated using four performance criteria.
 These trees were considered to be mature in terms of a performance assessment for selection.

 Performance of most clones was poor and these were found to not be suitable for deployment.
-However, some clones did perform very well, suggesting that clonal cypress forestry may have considerable potential for plantation forestry in New Zealand.
+However, some clones did perform very well across a range of challenging sites, suggesting that clonal cypress forestry may have considerable potential for plantation forestry in New Zealand.